-The Donatella Flick LSO Conducting Competition was founded over twenty five years ago in 1990 by Donatella Flick.
+The Donatella Flick LSO Conducting Competition was founded thirty years ago in 1990 by Donatella Flick.
 The Competition’s principal aim is to bridge the gap between conservatoire training and professional life for emerging young conductors.

 In 1996 a unique partnership with the London Symphony Orchestra was forged and since 2012 the administration of the competition has been undertaken by the LSO.

 In addition to an award of £15,000, the winner of the Competition will have the opportunity to become Assistant Conductor with the London Symphony Orchestra for up to one year.
 During this time with the LSO the successful conductor will work with the LSO’s Principal and guest conductors on the preparation of concerts, often on the assessment of new scores, take part in the LSO’s education and outreach programme, LSO Discovery, accompany the orchestra on tour and, should the opportunity arise, conduct the LSO in concert.